chef/chef-web-docs/content/resources/windows_dfs_namespace/_index.md

   default_value: '"C:\\DFSRoots"'
   new_in: null
   description_list:
   - markdown: The root from which to create the DFS tree.
-Defaults to C:DFSRoots.
+Defaults to C:\DFSRoots.
 properties_shortcode: null
 properties_multiple_packages: false
 resource_directory_recursive_directories: false